-- Individuals assisting the Department of Justice in a criminal investigation as permitted under section 101(a)(15)(U) of the INA; - Battered aliens; and - Individuals with a petition pending for 3 years or more as permitted under section 101(a)(15)(V) of the INA.
+- Religious workers under section 101(a)(15)(R); - Individuals assisting the Department of Justice in a criminal investigation as permitted under section 101(a)(15)(U) of the INA; - Battered aliens; and - Individuals with a petition pending for 3 years or more as permitted under section 101(a)(15)(V) of the INA.

-Lawfully Residing children enrolled in the Healthy Families Program (HFP) are required to provide valid documentation.
-While enrolled in the HFP, these Lawfully Residing children are eligible for funding under Title XXI, however will be subjected to re-verification of documentation at the Annual Eligibility Review (AER) process, to the extent necessary to ensure continued valid status.
+Lawfully Residing children enrolled in the Healthy Families Program (HFP) are required to provide valid immigration documentation and proof of lawful residency.
+Valid immigration documentation and proof of lawful residency is documentation that demonstrates legal immigrant status and lawful residency as defined by the United States Citizenship and Immigration Services (USCIS).
+While enrolled in the HFP, these Lawfully Residing children are eligible for funding under Title XXI, however will be subjected to re-verification of immigration documentation and proof of lawful residency at the Annual Eligibility Review (AER) process, to the extent necessary to ensure continued valid immigration and lawful residency status.